Concepts

 Simulator

-The Uranus simulator is a browser-based MuJoCo digital twin of the Asimov robot.
+Digital Asimov is a browser-based digital twin of the Asimov robot.

-- Runs inside the Platform UI — no local install required.
+- Runs in the browser — no local install required.
+Access at try.menlo.ai.

 - Uses actuator models measured from real hardware, not idealized physics.